oarabiledev/roseview/README.md

 let main = html.CreateLayout("linear", "center, scrolly, fillxy");

+// Always default export your main layout in that page
 ````

 The option "FillXY", is useful for fullscreen layouts, layouts can be created to form a toast, banner, bottomsheet.